When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Findings (RQ3): Designing for Manager Clone Agents in Future Workplace

-Workers repeatedly highlighted that the introduction of Manager Clone Agents does not only affect managers but also reshapes their own everyday realities.
-While managers may see such systems as convenient extensions of their authority, workers are the ones who must interact with them directly and continuously, who are managed by those clone agents, and who directly bear the consequences of the use of managerial clone agents.
-As M10 put it bluntly, most workers approach their jobs “\textit{just to earn a wage},” and if a digital agent suddenly appeared to “\textit{constantly command}” them, making work “\textit{increasingly difficult}” or adding “\textit{many annoying tasks},” they would “\textit{hate it deeply}.”
-In such cases, rather than lightening workloads, the Manager Clone Agents multiplies expectations, leaving workers more burdened than before.
-Therefore, it’s highly important to take worker’s pains and needs into consideration when designing Manager Clone Agents.
+While managers may see such systems as convenient extensions of their authority, workers are the ones who interact with them and who directly bear the consequences of managerial clone agents usage.
+The participants, therefore, pointed out that it is highly important to prioritize the pains and needs of the workers and support their work when designing Manager Clone Agents.

 Concerns about excessive control and surveillance were repeatedly emphasized.
-M11 observed that workers may feel as if they are reporting to “\textit{two leaders},” one being an extremely rational and emotionally detached version of their manager who “\textit{keeps asking endless questions}.”
-M9, reflecting on her own workplace, stressed that she did not want colleagues to feel as if they were “\textit{always on the spot}” or “\textit{watched the way that some companies just have your camera on all day}.”
+M19 observed that workers can feel as if they are reporting to “\textit{two leaders},” one being an extremely rational and emotionally detached version of their manager who “\textit{keeps asking endless questions}.”
+M17, reflecting on her own workplace, stressed that she did not want colleagues to feel as if they were “\textit{always on the spot}” or “\textit{watched the way that some companies just have your camera on all day}.”
 For her, technology that fosters this feeling amounts to micromanagement.

-Workers, positioned more vulnerably within workplace hierarchies, are especially attentive to whether Manager Clone Agents reinforce fairness and respect in their daily labor.
-W1, pointed to structural inequities that might emerge: “\textit{Workers willing to rely heavily on agents could offload routine labor and free up time for other pursuits, while those unwilling or unable to adopt the technology would be forced to shoulder more tasks themselves}.”
-Over time, she argued, “\textit{such asymmetries could create divisions between groups of workers and amplify perceptions of unfairness}.”